Dynamic Optimization with Convergence Guarantees: Finite Element Method

-The quadrature error can be bounded independent of $x$ since $|f|$ and $\|c\|_1$ are bounded globally. \eqref{eqn:QuadCond} poses a consistency condition and a stability condition.

 \paragraph{Consistency} There is a consistency condition in~\eqref{eqn:QuadCond} that relates to suitable values of $q$.
-In particular, if we want to make sure to converge of order $\cO(h^\eta)$, as presented in Theorem~\ref{thm:order}, then $q$ has to be sufficiently large.
-Consider the problem
+In particular, if we want to ensure convergence of order $\cO(h^\eta)$, as presented in Theorem~\ref{thm:order}, then $q$ has to be sufficiently large.